 I want to share with you a few of the best ways to find good investment properties for either Rentals or Fix and Flips.

 Finding a good investment property is just one step of the process.
 I have a book coming out soon that is a complete guide to real estate investing.
-If you are interested in being a real estate investor look out for my book “Anyone Can Invest in Real Estate” on Amazon, coming soon.
+If you are interested in being a real estate investor check out for my book “Anyone Can Invest In Real Estate” on Amazon, coming soon.